holdennguyen/kubernetes-install-cluster-with-kubeadm/docs/en/Boostrapping-control-plane-and-nodes.md

     kube-system   kube-proxy-v9rc6                       1/1     Running   0          3h8m
     kube-system   kube-scheduler-controlplane            1/1     Running   0          3h9m

-You must deploy a `Container Network Interface (CNI)` based `Pod network add-on` so that your Pods can communicate with each other. `Cluster DNS (CoreDNS)` will not start up before a network is installed.
+You must deploy a `Container Network Interface (CNI)` based `Pod network add-on` so that your Pods can communicate with each other. `Cluster DNS (CoreDNS)` will not start up untill the pod networking is configured.

->The installed [CNI plugin](/docs/Installing-a-container-runtime.md/#installing-cni-plugins) in task installing `containerd` are responsible for configuring the networking for containers.

 `Pod network add-ons` are `Kubernetes-specific CNI plugins` that provide **network connectivity between pods** in a `Kubernetes cluster`.
 They create a `virtual network overlay` that spans the entire cluster and provides each `pod` with its own `unique IP address`.